Day 0 - Arrival in Auckland

 Day 9 - Marlborough Sounds

 Day 11 - Across the Southern Alps to Arthur’s Pass

 Day 13 - Franz Josef Glaciers and Haast Pass

-We plan to visit Franz Josef Glacier this morning and then take a short walk in the swamp forest along Ship Creek as well as Fox Glacier and its awesome scenery.
+We plan to visit Franz Josef Glacier this morning and then take a short walk in the swamp forest along Ship Creek.
 We travel today along the coast of the Tasman Sea whose isolated beaches and old-growth tree-fern forests give us a taste of what the rest of New Zealand might have looked like before human settlement, and then through the beautiful mountain forests of Haast Pass where, time permitting, we may take a short walk or two looking for Brown Creeper and Yellowhead.
 Night in Wanaka.

 Day 14 - Around Twizel